 Figure 3.
 Mass (gms) of short-tailed shearwater adults on Furneaux Islands in December.

 The 2020 harvest

-The results of DPIPWE’s December 2019 survey show short-tailed shearwaters appear to be within normal harvestable abundance, as compared to previous seasons.
+The results of DPIPWE’s December 2019 survey showed short-tailed shearwater (muttonbird) abundance to be within the normal range.

 Further monitoring in March 2020 to check how many chicks had hatched successfully also showed numbers within the normal range.

 While numbers are at the lower end of the normal range, harvesting in 2020 is not expected to affect long-term sustainability of the species.

 Some rookeries on the west coast are small in size and damage from fires and storm events makes them susceptible to overharvest.

 Consequently, all rookeries on the west coast will be closed to harvesting in 2020 until periodic monitoring shows the populations have increased sufficiently enough to sustain annual harvest.